ballerina-platform/module-ballerinax-googleapis.gmail/gmail/tests/Readme.md

 ### Working with Gmail Connector.

-In order to use the GMail connector, first you need to create a GMail endpoint by passing above mentioned parameters.
+In order to use the Gmail connector, first you need to create a Gmail endpoint by passing above mentioned parameters.

-Visit `test.bal` file to find the way of creating GMail endpoint.
+Visit `test.bal` file to find the way of creating Gmail endpoint.

 #### Running gmail tests
 In order to run the tests, the user will need to have a Gmail account and configure the `ballerina.conf` configuration